What I’m hearing most right now is how OVERWHELMED business owners are feeling. It can immobilize us, especially in times of uncertainty.

 Change and overwhelm go together.
-Whether it’s a change foisted upon us or one we intentionally choose, there is a part of our brain that wants to resist it.
+Whether it’s a change foisted upon us or one we intentionally choose, there’s a part of our brain that wants to resist it.
 Because change = danger to the primitive part of our brain responsible for survival.
 To keep us safe, it sends signals of overwhelm, which leads to confusion and inaction.
 The result is we don’t change.

 Staying the same is the most dangerous thing we can do.

 Our ancestors expected the future to be pretty much the same as their present, which was just a version of their past.
 Even today, most of us think tomorrow will be a (slightly better) version of today – in other words, we expect linear continuous progress.
 But the future will be completely different than we expect: because the rate of change itself is growing exponentially – not linearly.
 The wedge between what we think is happening and what is actually happening is the domain of uncertainty.
-It’s in this very place that we find both risk and opportunity!

 As we approach the upper limit of what we believe we can handle, we start to anticipate (and look for) negative outcomes.
 Our thoughts loop on everything that could go wrong – it’s a natural reaction to fixate on risk.
 Our brain is wired that way by default.
 However, we can override this negativity bias and choose our thoughts on purpose.
 In other words, once we are aware of our thoughts we can change them, and focus on what we want to create.